betaflight/betaflight/docs/Configuration.md

 Cleanflight is configured primarilty using the Cleanflight Configurator GUI.

-Both the command line interface and gui are accessible by the connecting to a serial port on the target, be it a USB virtual serial port, physical hardware UART port or a softserial port.
+Both the command line interface and gui are accessible by connecting to a serial port on the target, be it a USB virtual serial port, physical hardware UART port or a softserial port.

 The GUI cannot currently configure all aspects of the system, the CLI must be used to enable or configure